sarahmclo/slidles/README.md

 <img src="docs/slidles_logo.webp" alt="logo" width="500">

 - **Favicon**
-Original creation designed in Adobe Illustrator this custom favicon stems from the designed logo which enhances recognition and improves user experience by providing a visual marker for the puzzle.
+An original creation designed in Adobe Illustrator, this custom favicon stems from the logo which enhances recognition and improves user experience by providing a visual marker for the puzzle site.

 <img src="docs/slidles_icon.webp" alt="favicon" width="100">